-If there is one universal advice for writers, it would be "you have to read to be a writer."
+If there is one universal advice for writers, it would be, "You have to read to be a writer."
 Is that TRUE?
 UMM, OBVIOUSLY YES.
 It's nonsensical to think that you can be a writer without reading a thing in your life.
 That's illogical.
-But the real question is - how much and what to … Continue reading Do You Have to Read to Be a Writer?
+But the real question is - how much do you have to … Continue reading Do You Have to Read to Be a Writer?

 Is a scene in your novel tasting flavorless?
 Does it just turn to ash in your mouth?
-You might need more seasoning or you might be a cursed pirate (in which case go find some lost Aztec gold).
-Besides the usual ingredients (salt, pepper, garlic powder, etc.), you might find that you need some different … Continue reading 5 Ways to Add Spice to a Scene
+You might need more seasoning or you might be a cursed pirate (in which case, go find some lost Aztec gold).
+Besides the usual ingredients (salt, pepper, garlic powder), you might find that you need some different spices … Continue reading 5 Ways to Add Spice to a Scene